 - Are parent carers, family members and other carers involved?

 - Are any specific issues for children and young people being addressed?

 - Are the child or young person’s rights being upheld?

 There is a set of personal principles for CETRs and CTRs based around the word ‘personal’.
 The CETR panel should always uphold these and CETR standards.

-More information can be found in the NHS Care, Education and Treatment Reviews for children and young people: Code and Toolkit (pdf).
-This is a guide for commissioners, panel members and people who provide support.
+Commissioners, panel members and people who provide support can find more information in the NHS Care, Education and Treatment Reviews for children and young people: Code and Toolkit.